Fading Suns: History

-After the computer game Machiavelli the Prince, Holistic Design looked to try something new - a space strategy computer game, which ultimately became Emperor of the Fading Suns (1996).
+After their success with computer game Machiavelli the Prince, Holistic Design looked to try something new - a space strategy computer game, which ultimately became Emperor of the Fading Suns (1996).
 Holistic commissioned Andrew Greenberg and Bill Bridges to use their world building experience to create a universe for the game, which would also be used as the setting for a tabletop role-playing game to be released simultaneously.
 Greenberg and Bridges had previously helped define the style of White Wolf Publishing's World of Darkness and, according to Shannon Appelcline, people noticed this game's similarity to the "White Wolf style".
 Appelcline comments further: "Fading Suns is unique mainly for its distinctive setting.
 It is a hard science-fiction game, but much of the universe has fallen back to Medieval technology: noble houses, guilds and a monolithic church control most of the power in the universe.
 Many people compare the universe to that of Frank Herbert's Dune, though Bridges points to Gene Wolfe's The Book of the New Sun, Isaac Asimov's Foundation and others as his inspiration."
 Fading Suns was well supported with supplements for a few years and in that time the line sold well.
-Holistic released the table-top miniatures game Noble Armada (1998), which was designed by Ken Lightner and Chris Wiese as a spaceship combat game intended to compatible with Fading Suns.
+Holistic released the table-top miniatures game Noble Armada (1998), which was designed by Ken Lightner and Chris Wiese as a spaceship combat game intended to be compatible with Fading Suns.
 Passion Play (1999) was a live action role-playing game for Fading Suns.
-Holistic published a d20 version of Fading Suns (2001), and then published their later Fading Suns supplements with dual sets of statistics to use them for both d20 and their own "Victory Point System".
-Over the next few years Holistic announced that they were working on a third edition of Fading Suns as well as new games which would have been designed using the d20 Modern rules and would have explored different periods in the history of Fading Suns, but none of these products were released.
-In 2007 Holistic Design licensed Fading Suns to RedBrick, and in 2012 the license passed to FASA Games, Inc, which released a revised edition of Fading Suns later that year.
-In 2014 FASA Games announced they would be releasing a new version of Noble Armada.
-In 2016 Holistic Design licensed the publishing rights for Fading Suns to Ulisses Spiele, who announced they were planning a new edition, with products published in both English and German.
+Holistic published a d20 version of Fading Suns (2001), and published their later Fading Suns supplements with dual sets of statistics to use them for both d20 and their own "Victory Point System".
+Over the next few years, Holistic announced that they were working on a third edition of Fading Suns, as well as new games which would have been designed using the d20 Modern rules and explored different periods in the history of Fading Suns, none of which were released.
+In 2007, Holistic Design licensed Fading Suns to the publisher RedBrick, and in 2012, the license passed to FASA Games, Inc, which released a revised edition of Fading Suns later that year.
+In 2014, FASA Games announced they would be releasing a new version of Noble Armada.
+In 2016, Holistic Design licensed the publishing rights for Fading Suns to German publisher Ulisses Spiele, who announced they were planning a new edition, with products published in both English and German.
 FASA Games retained the license for Noble Armada products and miniatures.